 Canon 760D versus Fujifilm X-T1

 The Canon EOS 760D (called Canon T6s in some regions) and the Fujifilm X-T1 are two digital cameras that were announced, respectively, in February 2015 and January 2014.
 The 760D is a DSLR, while the X-T1 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The Canon has a resolution of 24 megapixel, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 760D and the Fujifilm X-T1 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 760D – represents 100 percent across all the size and weight measures).